TECHNOLOGY FILE

 The Adjacency Premium

-Good Fortune's most significant internal finding about Branch Rendering: regret scales with proximity.
+'s most significant internal finding about Branch Rendering: regret scales with proximity.
 The customer who almost took the other job grieves the Rendering of the other-job life with an intensity that customers who fantasize about an entirely different existence cannot access.
 The near-choice produces near-grief.
 Near-grief produces repeat viewing.
 Repeat viewing produces sustained subscription.

 The simulation engine is not neutral about which branches to render.
-It is instructed to weight toward the branches that diverged at an ordinary Tuesday โ€” not dramatic turning points, not clear-choice moments where the customer made the obviously correct decision, but the Tuesday where the answer could have gone either way and went one way and the branch sealed.
-Good Fortune's product research team described the target emotional experience in internal documentation as "the specific weight of having been adjacent to a different life."
+It is instructed to weight toward the branches that diverged at an ordinary Tuesday โ€” not dramatic turning points, not clear-choice moments where the customer made the obviously correct decision, but the Tuesday where the answer could have gone either way and went one way and the branch sealed. 's product research team described the target emotional experience in internal documentation as "the specific weight of having been adjacent to a different life."
 The documentation does not use the word grief.
 The legal team reviewed this documentation in November 2183.

 The Palliative Wing

-Each Branch Studios location operates a Palliative Wing for terminal patients who have elected the Full Life option โ€” a specialized subscription that allows continuous viewing access for the duration of a terminal patient's remaining time.
+Each location operates a Palliative Wing for terminal patients who have elected the Full Life option โ€” a specialized subscription that allows continuous viewing access for the duration of a terminal patient's remaining time.
 The rooms are residential in scale and design.
 The screens are positioned at living-room viewing distance.
 The chair has arm support.

-Good Fortune filed documentation with Sector 9's probate system in November 2183 asserting that, under the Companion Tier terms of service, Rendering subscriptions for terminal patients constitute continuous interactive companionship โ€” responsive, personalized, emotionally consequential โ€” and that patients who die watching their Branch Rendering die, legally, in the presence of their recognized-relationship companions.
+filed documentation with Sector 9's probate system in November 2183 asserting that, under the Companion Tier terms of service, Rendering subscriptions for terminal patients constitute continuous interactive companionship โ€” responsive, personalized, emotionally consequential โ€” and that patients who die watching their Branch Rendering die, legally, in the presence of their recognized-relationship companions.
 The court has not ruled.

 Connections